Tailslide

 Tailslides will transiently reverse the airflow on many aircraft surfaces, giving abnormal forces compared with forward flight.
 The control surface linkages must be able to handle these forces without damage or deformation.
 Not all airplanes capable of aerobatics are also capable of tailslide maneuvers.

 "Bell" maneuver

 The bell is a variation of the tailslide maneuver, with the only difference being that the pilot performs a roll in the longitudinal axis during the final 1/4 loop (push or pull) while recovering to level flight, out of plane.

 Kvochur's bell

-Kvochur's bell is a variation where the aircraft propels forward almost vertically while simultaneously braking and following the movement of its tail.
+Kvochur's bell or Kvochur bell is a variation where the aircraft propels forward almost vertically while simultaneously braking and following the movement of its tail.
+It is named after Russian test pilot Anatoly Kvochur.